 Master of Management in Health Care 2013

 With his deep background in the field, Nick Tazik knows that marketing involves much more than websites, brochures and logos.
 It even involves much more than the innovative market research and data collection techniques he’s applying on behalf of Vanderbilt’s new integrated health care network.

 First and foremost, he says, “it’s about developing a thoughtful understanding of the needs, desires and beliefs of the customers you want to serve.
-From there, it’s clarifying how the product or service (such as the Vanderbilt Center for Integrative Health he supports) meets those criteria and articulating those attributes to your preferred customers through right communications channels to prompt action.”
+From there, it’s clarifying how the product or service (such as the Vanderbilt Center for Integrative Health he supports) meets those criteria and then articulating those attributes to your preferred customers through right communications channels to prompt action.”

 Because he recognized that what most people perceive as marketing is only the tip of the iceberg, Nick also recognized the limits of his expertise when it came to higher level business decisions.
 “I knew I needed a foundation of business education to really pursue my goal of bringing new ideas to market,” he says, “and I also wanted some health care-specific management training.”